 This is the most common and affordable.
 It comes in powder form that needs to be dissolved with water.

 Concentrated Liquid Formula

-As the name implies, this formula preparation also requires it to be mixed with water before feeding your baby.
+Even though it’s in liquid form, this formula preparation is also required to be mixed with water before feeding your baby.